 How it works

-For a connection to ServiceNow, CTI usually consists of an app installed in the user's System Tray (or mac equivalent) that receives information from phone system like Avaya.
+For a connection to ServiceNow, CTI usually consists of an app installed in the user's System Tray (or mac equivalent) that receives information from phone system like Avaya or Cisco.
 When a call comes in, pops an url in the user's browser with ServiceNow and the caller's information.